kambria-platform/capsule-core-js/README.md

 var net = 4 \\ Your network id

+var getApproval = (txParams, callback) => {
+  // This function is show off the approval with transaction's params
+  // When user approve, return callback(null, true)
+  // If denied, return callback(null, false)
+}

 var getPassphrase = (callback) => {
-  // This function to show off the input form
+  // This function is to show off the input form
   // User must enter a temporary passphrase to protect the data in this session
   // When user entered passphrase, return callback(null, passphrase)
   // If denied, return callback('Reason msg', null)
 }

+const options = {
+  getApproval,
+  getPassphrase
+}

-var isoxys = new Isoxys(net);
+var isoxys = new Isoxys(net, options);

 // Privatekey